ssfsx17/ffpnp/Races.md

 - Race Action: Awaken - Shift into or out of Awakened form.
 The Awakened form can be maintained for Level * 0.1 combat rounds per day, for a minimum of 1 round per day.
 It adds 20 to all attributes, but does not change maximum HP or MP.
 - Race Support: Lunarian Vitality +5
 - Race Support: Lunarian Spirit +5

+### Mechanical

+- Home Realm: All (Core)
+- Race Action: Self-Destruct-Plus (BDL) - Record your current HP.
+You die, and cause double that much magical fire damage to the target.
+Magic Defense is ignored.
+- Race Support: Mechanical Agility +5
+- Race Support: Mechanical Speed +5

 ### Miqo'te